rishabhsriv/discovery/k8s-configs/readme.md

 Config of discovery servers is injected at deploy time, not runtime.

-Goal:
+Problem Statement:
 Migrate services into Kubernetes while ensuring:

-K8s services are still visible to VM clients.
+  -> K8s services are still visible to VM clients.

-VM services are discoverable by K8s clients.
+  ->VM services are discoverable by K8s clients.

-Interop works during gradual migration.

-Solution Design
+Solution
 1. K8s services register into Proofpoint discovery

-A sidecar (discovery-registrar) runs alongside each K8s workload.
+A sidecar (discovery-register) runs alongside each K8s workload.
 It periodically announces into discovery servers (every 30s) using URLs from a ConfigMap.
 This keeps K8s services present in the legacy registry.

 2. VM services are imported into Istio Service mesh

 A CronJob (discovery-sync) queries discovery servers every 2 minutes.
 Results are translated into Istio ServiceEntries (so mesh can see VM endpoints).
 Combined with a DestinationRule, K8s clients can load-balance and fail over to VM instances.

 3. Traffic management

 DestinationRule (vm-services) applies ROUND_ROBIN LB + outlier detection across VM endpoints.
 Gateway + VirtualService expose K8s services (like orders) to VM clients via Istio ingress.

 Files in this repo